writerben/awake-template/content/posts/rcsi-aptitude-test-practical-training.md

 ---
 ## RCSI Aptitude test practical Training

 Dear readers,

 After much thought and considerable thinking, I have decided to help future RCSI test takers to navigate through the aptitude test.

 ***Disclosure:*** This service is not an official RCSI training, nor do I claim that I will cover all parts of the test.
 The whole purpose of this training is to equip experienced nurses to face the exam.

-This will be whole day training, morning to evening, hosted at a convenient location in Dublin, with light lunch.
+This will be whole day training, morning to evening, hosted at a convenient location in Dublin.
 We expect to launch soon once the COVID eases.
 If you need more information or to be on the waiting list for the training shoot an email to training@vacancypool.com.

 ## What is Aptitude Test: Please read our previous blog Aptitude test

 ### Practical Test

 RCSI uses an internationally acknowledged assessment objective structured clinical examination (OSCE) for their practical test.
 It’s a simulated practical setting which is known as a station.